 For health services, PPPs are based on a mixture of (quasi-)prices collected for hospital services, outpatient medical services and medical products.
 This is applied since reference year 2010.
 The PPPs for years before 2010 are based on the input cost approach.

 Gross fixed capital formation

-Countries report national purchasers' prices for investment goods and services once every two years.
-There are two price surveys, one for Equipment goods, and one for Construction.
+Countries report national purchasers' prices for investment goods and services.
+There are two price surveys, one for equipment goods (once every two years), and one for construction (annual).
 The prices collected are mid-year prices because it is too costly to monitor prices over the whole year.

-Prices for Construction are collected using a set of standard construction projects covering different types of buildings and civil engineering works.
+Prices for construction are collected using a set of standard construction projects covering different types of buildings and civil engineering works.
 Prices for the projects are to be at the level of prevailing tender prices - that is, the prices of tenders that have been accepted by purchasers.
-The principle of rotation is applied between fully priced projects and Key Items (KIs) pricing for the rest number of construction projects.

 In addition to the prices and adjustment factors enumerated above, participating countries have to provide expenditure weights at basic heading levels, annual average exchange rates and mid-year resident population figures, as well as their most recent estimates of GDP and its main sub-aggregates.
 The expenditure weights are taken from the expenditure breakdown of national accounts.